kojikawrites/kojikawrites.github.io/docs/_posts/FtBotB/2024-11-21-When-the-Bones-Speak.md

 When the Bones Speak (Book Two of The Klaite Moran Chronicles)

 ## Story Synopsis:
-Three years after Reynel Joris’ execution, Klaite Moran has struggled to recover from her trauma and regain her moral compass.
-She is more cautious about crossing ethical lines for a story.
-However, her journalist instincts of old kick in when some unsuspecting contractors uncover a decades-old mass grave on Enzoc Baure’s Farm.
-As Klaite investigates further, she discovers connections between the farm, its reclusive owners, and her late interview subject Reynel.
-She learns the Baure allowed Reynel to dispose of some his victims' bodies on their land, in exchange for a seat in the political sphere, money and other small favors, thus raising his previous body count from that of fifty, to now, well over one-hundred.
-Though Reynel is gone, Klaite pieces together clues he left behind about the skeletons buried on the farm.
-Things become even murkier when DNA evidence suggests some victims may have been killed by the Jedd Baure himself, as early as the 1950s.
-With a combination of intrigue and repulsion, Klaite digs deeper into the Baure's murky past, while also reflecting on her complicated relationship with Reynel.
-She wonders why Reynel kept this secret when he’d swore that he had told her everything.
-If he’d told her, she could have prevented additional deaths by exposing the truth about the Baure's complicity, while Reynel was still alive.
-Her reporting reveals the Baures were involved in political criminal activity, overseas black market dealings with known terrorist networks, human trafficking and murders, beyond those connected to Reynel.
-As she closes in on the full scope of the decades-long killing spree, the Baures begin targeting Klaite, in order to silence her permanently.
-She debates warning them off with some of Reynel's intimidation tactics, but knows she must find a moral way to bring them to justice and give these new victims' families closure.
-Klaite decides exposing the truth publicly is the only way, even if it puts her life at risk again.
-With Reynel gone, Klaite realizes the mantle has fallen to her to unravel the Baure's crimes, as thoroughly as she did his.
-While still filled with regret over her past ethical transgressions, Klaite finds new purpose and redemption in making sure the full truth about the Baure's murderous secrets is finally revealed.
+Three years after Reynel Joris’ execution, Klaite Moran continues to struggle with her trauma and the task of regaining her moral compass.
+She is more cautious now about crossing ethical lines for a story, yet her journalist instincts kick in when some unsuspecting contractors uncover a decades-old mass grave on Enzoc Baure’s farm.

+As Klaite investigates further, she discovers shocking connections between the farm, its reclusive owners, and her late interview subject, Reynel.
+She learns the Baures had allowed Reynel to dispose of some of his victims’ bodies on their land in exchange for political favors, money, and other perks.
+This revelation raises Reynel’s confirmed body count from fifty to well over one hundred.

+Though Reynel is gone, Klaite pieces together clues he left behind about the skeletons buried on the Baure property.
+Her investigation takes a darker turn when DNA evidence suggests some victims may have been killed by Jedd Baure himself, as far back as the 1950s.
+Filled with a combination of intrigue and repulsion, Klaite digs deeper into the Baures’ murky past, reflecting on her complicated relationship with Reynel.

+She can’t shake the question of why Reynel kept this secret when he’d sworn to her that he had confessed everything.
+If he had told her about the Baures, Klaite believes she might have been able to expose their complicity and prevent further deaths while Reynel was still alive.

+Her reporting reveals the Baures’ involvement in political corruption, black market dealings with known terrorist networks, human trafficking, and murders far beyond those tied to Reynel.
+As Klaite closes in on the full scope of the decades-long killing spree, the Baures begin targeting her to silence her permanently.

+Klaite debates whether to warn them off using some of Reynel’s intimidation tactics but decides she must find a moral way to bring them to justice.
+She is determined to provide closure for the new victims’ families and expose the truth publicly, even if it means risking her life again.

+With Reynel gone, Klaite realizes the mantle has fallen to her to unravel the Baures’ crimes, just as thoroughly as she had exposed his.
+While still grappling with regret over her past ethical transgressions, Klaite finds a renewed sense of purpose and redemption in ensuring the full truth about the Baures’ murderous secrets is finally revealed.

 ## Questions:
 1. Would you purchase and read this novel if you saw it in a bookstore?